U.S. Justice Dept sues Oklahoma university over transgender professor

 The DOJ said it also sued the Regional University System of Oklahoma.
-The department said Rachel Tudor was denied a promotion because of her gender identity and retaliated against after she complained.
+The department said the woman, Rachel Tudor, was denied a promotion because of her gender identity and retaliated against after she complained.

-In the summer of 2007, Tudor notified Southeastern that she planned to transition from male to female and begin to present as a woman at work during the 2007-08 academic year, according to the DOJ’s court filing.

 Southeastern Oklahoma State University said in a statement it ”is committed to diversity and equal employment opportunities.